tekknolagi/gecho/README.md

 Operands can pop numbers from the stack and interact with them.
 For example,

-`1 2 +`
+`..
+1 2 +`

-would push `1`, then push `2`, then pop them both and add them.
+would clear the stack, push `1`, then push `2`, then pop them both and add them.
 It will then push the result onto the stack.
 The stack now looks like this:

 `[ 3 ]`